germanfr/colorjs/README.md

 Future support for RGBA, HSVA, HSL, HSLA and CMYK.

 ###How to use
 [Here](http://htmlpreview.github.io/?https://github.com/germanfr/colorjs/blob/master/doc/index.html) is the documentation, where you can find how to use *colorjs* library.
+There are examples inside the examples folder.

 ###License
 ```